python/devguide/documentation/markup.rst

    (``class``, ``attribute``, ``function``, ``method``, ``c:type``, etc), a ``versionadded`` should be included at the end of its description block.

    The first argument must be given and is the version in question.
+   Instead of a specific version number, you can---and should---use the word ``next``, indicating that the API will first appear in the upcoming release.
    The second argument is optional and can be used to describe the details of the feature.

    Example::